 AT Grand Canyon West

-When you visit Grand Canyon West, you are entering the Hualapai reservation, established in 1883.
+When you visit Grand Canyon West, you are entering the Hualapai Indian reservation, established in 1883.
 More than 1,600 people live here, with 1,353 tribal members.
 As a sovereign Indian nation, the Tribe is self-sufficient.
 One tribal enterprise is Grand Canyon West, offering an alternative to the Grand Canyon National Park.
-Guests are in for a real treat as they experience their heritage and rich traditions of the Hualapai Nation.
+Guests are in for a real treat as they experience their heritage and rich traditions of the Hualapai Tribe.

 THE RESERVATION